square/Aardvark/README.md

 You can change how many ARKLogs are included in bug reports by changing the value of `maximumLogCount` on your `defaultController` of `ARKLogController`.

-You can customize both how bugs reports are triggered and how they are filed by passing your own `ARKBugReporter` object to `[Aardvark addBugReporter:withTriggeringGestureRecognizerOfClass:]`.
+You can customize both how bug reports are triggered and how they are filed by passing your own `ARKBugReporter` object to `[Aardvark addBugReporter:withTriggeringGestureRecognizerOfClass:]`.

 You can easily log to third party services by adding `ARKLogBlock`s to a ARKLogController.
 Example: `[[ARKLogController defaultController] addLogBlock:^(NSString *text, NSDictionary *userInfo) { CLSLog(@"%@", logText); } withKey:@"Crashlytics"];`